Roberto Clemente Professional Baseball League: Inception and Béisbol Romántico (1938–1970)

 Changes in the rosters were allowed only during the first half of the season, meeting a deadline before the beginning of the second half.
 While the number of games has historically varied from 40 to 80 games per season.
 The All-Star game was scheduled to coincide with the traditional Three Kings Day, an idea suggested by Angel Colon so that the proceeds could be used to buy toys.
 This date was used for decades, until the emergence of television forced the league to comply with the dates requested by the networks.
-One of the main figures of the league in its early stage was veteran Negro leagues' veteran, Emilio Navarro.
+One of the main figures of the league in its early stage was Negro leagues veteran Emilio Navarro.
 The Cangrejeros de Santurce and Tiburones de Aguadilla joined the original teams in the 1939–40 season.
 On January 8, 1939, Humacao and San Juan played an 18-inning game that lasted four hours, establishing a record.
-Between 1938 and 1941, the LBSPR was part of the National Semi-Professional Baseball Congress, with titleholder Guayama facing the champions of the Congress' United States branch in best-of-seven series in 1939, where they defeated the Duncan Cementers, and again in 1940, with a roster that included the league's Most Valuable Player, Satchel Paige.
-In 1939–40, Perucho Cepeda, the defending batting champion, won the league's batting title over Josh Gibson, who managed to win it the following season.
+Between 1938 and 1941, the LBSPR was part of the National Semi-Professional Baseball Congress, with titleholder Guayama facing the champions of the Congress' United States branch in a best-of-seven series in 1939, where they defeated the Duncan Cementers, and again in 1940, with a roster that included the league's Most Valuable Player, Satchel Paige.
+In 1939–40, Perucho Cepeda, the defending batting champion, won the league's batting title over Josh Gibson, who won it the following season.

 The Criollos de Caguas won their first championship in 1940–41, defeating the Cangrejeros in the final series.
-Santurce's Luis Cabrera was the last player to win the LBSPR' Most Valuable Player award.
+Santurce's Luis Cabrera was the last player to win the LBSPR's Most Valuable Player award.
 On September 14, 1941, Rafael Delgado Márquez proposed that the league was renamed to Liga de Béisbol Profesional de Puerto Rico (LBPPR), effectively moving the league towards professionalism.
 A format of vueltas (halves) was adopted since the league's creation, where the winners of each vuelta facing each other for the championship.
 However, Ponce managed to win three consecutive championships (1941–1945) without having to participate in a final by winning both vueltas.
 Consequently, the fans of teams that were mathematically eliminated by this format lost interest in the tournament.
 Some players also concluded their participation in the season after the teams were eliminated.
 To deal with this issue, the league established a new playoff format, where the top four teams were included.